Lexicon

 ORIGINAL

-The right to have one's past not permanently determine one's future—the temporal dimension of standing in a verification regime.
+The right to have one's past not permanently determine one's future — the temporal dimension of standing in a verification regime.
 Temporal standing is what sunset provisions protect: the capacity to become someone new, to escape the shadow of documented failures, to claim standing based on who you are rather than who you were.
-Without temporal standing, verification becomes a prison—every mistake permanent, every failure indelible, every person reducible to their worst documented moment.
-The fourth equation (records need sunset) is the constitutional protection of temporal standing: person-time is mortal, and records of persons must be capable of expiration even as records of power endure.
-Temporal standing is not the right to lie about the past but the right to not be forever defined by it—the recognition that persons, unlike institutions, possess the capacity for transformation.
+Without it, verification becomes a prison — every mistake permanent, every failure indelible, every person reducible to their worst documented moment.
+Person-time is mortal, and records of persons must be capable of expiration even as records of power endure.
+Temporal standing is not the right to lie about the past but the right to not be forever defined by it.

 Term Structure (Temporal)